Where Can You Get Best Burgers in

-Everyone has their own opinion.
-I’ve also learned two truths.
+Burger styles abound and everyone has their own opinion.
+I’ve also learned two more truths.
 Utah’s burger scene keeps evolving.
 And some legends never fade.
 Several of the originals on this list have gone out of business.

-With more than 400 pages on this site, it’s difficult to go back and update every one of them.
-But I noticed that my page “Best Burgers in Utah” kept getting a lot of hits.
+With more than 400 pages on this site, it’s challenging to go back and update every one of them.
+However, I noticed that my page, “Best Burgers in Utah” was receiving a lot of hits.
 Despite its mediocrity.

-So I figured it was time to write a page that was at least up-to-date.
-It blends new standouts with old favorites.
-Plus a few regional picks.
-So no matter where you’re road-tripping, you can hunt down a great burger without guesswork.
+So, I figured it was time to write a page that was at least up to date.
+It blends new standouts with old favorites - plus a few regional picks.
+So no matter where you’re road-tripping, a burger enthusiast can hunt down a great burger without guesswork.

 A quick note on how this article was written.
-Flavor first, then bun integrity, fresh toppings, value, and that “I’d drive out of my way for this again” factor.
+Flavor first, a big beefy burger patty (or two), then bun integrity, fresh toppings, value, and that “I’d drive out of my way for this again” factor.
 Atmosphere doesn’t hurt.
-And, of course, using other burger aficionados’ opinions helps cover all the bases.
+And, of course, incorporating the opinions of other burger aficionados helps cover all the bases.

 For those who prefer a keto or carnivorish burger, which ones do bunless or lettuce wrapped?
 Well, almost any of these will do that for you.
 Yes, it’s a thing.
 Just ask.